t12t/t12t.github.io/CODE_OF_CONDUCT.md

 Organisers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of an event.
 We value your attendance.

-We expect participants to follow these rules at events, including talks, workshops, parties, Twitter, Slack, Github and other online channels.
+We expect participants to follow these rules at events, including talks, workshops, parties, Slack, Github and other online channels.

 Original source and credit: [http://2012.jsconf.us/#/about](http://2012.jsconf.us/#/about) & [The Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)
 Please help by translating or improving: [http://github.com/confcodeofconduct](https://github.com/confcodeofconduct/confcodeofconduct.com)